yiisoft/validator/docs/guide/built-in-rules-callback.md

 - `$value` is the validated value;
 - `$rule` is a reference to the original `Callback` rule;
 - `$context` is a validation context;
-- Returned value is a validation result instance with errors or without errors.
+- returned value is a validation result instance with or without errors.

 ## Using as a function